Juma8154/SalesInventorySystem/README.md

 # SalesInventorySystem
-FACULTY OF AND INFORMATION COMMUNICATION TECHNOLOGY
+#FACULTY OF AND INFORMATION COMMUNICATION TECHNOLOGY
 # TEST PLAN FOR: ZETECH UNIVERSITY CANTEEN POINT OF SALE SYSTEM
-BY
+#BY
-NAME: JUMA W CLARENCE
+#NAME: JUMA W CLARENCE
-REG NUMBER: DIT-02-8154/2020
+#REG NUMBER: DIT-02-8154/2020

-SUBMITTED TO:
+#SUBMITTED TO:
- FELIX WERU
+ #FELIX WERU

+# Table of Contents

 # 1.0INTRODUCTION
-1.1Goals and Objectives
+# 1.1Goals and Objectives
 This test plan describes the testing approach and overall framework that will drive the testing of the ZETECH UNIVERSITY CANTEEN POS SYSTEM.
 The objective of the test is to verify that the functionality of ZETECHU CANTEEN POS works according to the specifications.
 The test will execute and verify the test scripts, identify, fix and retest all high and medium severity defects per the entrance criteria, prioritize lower severity defects for future fixing.
-1.2Statement Of Scope
+# 1.2Statement Of Scope

 The scope of this project is to test the functionality of the ZETECH_U Canteen POS system.
 The following items will be tested.